angadisarvesh7/ETG-Skill_India_Internship-IMS/README.md

 # ETG-Skill_India_Internship-IMS

-Inventory Management system as part of my Internship.
+A project on Inventory Management system as part of my Internship.